YelloNolo/public/README.md

 4. Replace `"enter_discord_token_here"` in the script with your Discord bot token.

-5. Create a `/videos` folder in the main folder, add any mp4.
+5. In the `/videos` folder, add any mp4.
 Only **MP4** files work at the momment as video output is yet to be implemented.

 6. Run the script: